 - After two days, strain the oil using the cheesecloth and transfer it into another jar.
 Make sure to press and squeeze the stalks until they're completely dry.

 - You may need to repeat the process using fresh new stalks to achieve the desired lemongrass fragrance.
 Just keep replacing the stalks every two days to increase the oil's potency.

 - Once you've reached the desired fragrance, transfer the oil into a dark glass container and leave it in a cool, dry and dark place.
 You can use this oil for a year or more.

 How Does Lemongrass Oil Work?

-Lemongrass oil is a tonic that influences and helps keep the systems in your body working properly, including the respiratory, digestive, nervous, and excretory systems.
-It also allows nutrients to be absorbed into the body, which keeps your immune system strong and robust.26
+Lemongrass oil is a tonic that may influence and help keep the systems in your body working properly, including the respiratory, digestive, nervous, and excretory systems.
+It also allows nutrients to be absorbed into the body, which helps keep your immune system strong and robust.26

 Lemongrass oil can be diffused using a vaporizer, inhaled, applied topically, or ingested.
 To ensure the efficiency of lemongrass oil, you should use it depending on the health condition that you want to improve.
 For example, if you want to quell stress and anxiety, diffuse the oil using a vaporizer.
 But if you want to relieve muscle pain or use it to treat infections, it's better to massage a diluted solution on the affected areas.